vatesfr/xen-orchestra/docs/acls.md

 ### Allow a user to install an OS

-If the OS install needs a ISO, you need to give this user 2 permissions:
+If the OS install needs an ISO, you need to give this user 2 permissions:

 * *Operate* on the VM (e.g to start it)
 * *View* on the ISO Storage containing the needed ISO.